imazen/imageflow/README.md

 - [x] Begin porting to Rust.
-- [x] Explicit control flow at all points.
+- [x] Explicit control flow in all C code.
-- [x] Full debugging information by recording errors at failure point, then appending the stacktract
+- [x] Full debugging information by recording errors at failure point, then appending the stacktrace (C only)
 - [x] Give user complete control over allocation method and timing.
 - [x] Use [Conan.io](http://conan.io) for package management and builds to eliminate dependency hell.
 - [x] Make codecs and node definitions uniform